RikdeVos/install-flutter-macos/README.md

 echo 'export PATH="/usr/local/flutter/bin:$PATH"' >> ~/.zshrc
 ```

+That's it!
+You can now start using **Flutter CLI**.
+Be sure you open a new Terminal tab before you start using the `flutter` command.

 # Update Flutter
 To update Flutter to the latest version, run the following:
 ```bash